The Trouble with Tribbles: Writing

-The fictional quadrotriticale's real-world antecedent, the grain triticale, was a fairly new invention at the time of the episode.

 Filming

 The use of live animals to represent the tribbles was immediately ruled out.
 According to Gerrold's account, as their similarity to Heinlein's flat cats was not yet discovered, the inspiration for the form of the tribble instead came from a fluffy keyring owned by Holly Sherman.
 Sherman's Planet in this episode was subsequently named after her.
 The design came from Wah Chang, but they were individually sewn by Jacqueline Cumeré.
 She was paid $350 to sew five hundred tribbles from synthetic fur and stuff them with foam rubber.
 Six ambulatory tribbles were made using the mechanisms of walking toy dogs, which were quite noisy and required the dialogue to be looped in during editing.
 Other tribbles were created by Jim Rugg out of beanbags for when it was required for one to sit on a person or object, and the breathing tribbles were hollow with surgical balloons inserted.
 Some of these tribbles were later displayed at the Smithsonian National Air and Space Museum in Washington D.C. in 1992.
 The sale at Christie's auction house in 2006 included tribbles from this episode as part of a larger Star Trek sale.
 Because of the synthetic fur technology of the 1960s, relatively few original tribbles exist as of 2010 because the fur fell out over time and they went bald.
 An original tribble was sold at auction in 2003 for $1,000.